Michael Winterbottom: 2000s

 The Road to Guantanamo is a 2006 docu-drama about the "Tipton Three", three British Muslims captured by US forces in Afghanistan who spent two years as prisoners at the Guantanamo Bay detention camp as alleged enemy combatants.
 It was shot in Afghanistan, Pakistan, and Iran (which doubled for Cuba) in the autumn of 2005.
 It premiered at the Berlinale on 14 February 2006.
 It debuted in the UK on television, on 9 March, as it was co-financed by Channel 4.

 2007's A Mighty Heart is based on the book by Mariane Pearl, wife of murdered journalist Daniel Pearl.
 The film stars Angelina Jolie and focuses on the pregnant Mariane's search for her missing husband in Pakistan in 2002.
 Produced by Jolie's then-partner Brad Pitt, it was shot in the autumn of 2006 in India, Pakistan and France and premiered out of competition at the 2007 Cannes Film Festival on 21 May 2007.

-In 2008, his film Genova was released.
-It was a family drama about an Englishman, played by Colin Firth, who moves his two American daughters to Italy following the death of his wife.
+In 2008, his film Genova was released, a family drama about an Englishman, played by Colin Firth, who moves his two American daughters to Italy following the death of his wife.
 Once there, the oldest girl starts exploring her sexuality, while the younger girl begins to see the ghost of her mother.
 It co-stars Catherine Keener and Hope Davis and was filmed in the titular city of Genoa, Italy, during the summer of 2007.

 In 2009, Winterbottom was reunited with his The Road to Guantanamo co-director Mat Whitecross on a documentary based on Naomi Klein's bestselling book The Shock Doctrine.
 The film follows the use of upheavals and disasters by various governments as a cover for the implementation of free market economic policies that benefit only an elite few.
 Klein at first disowned the film after learning that it would be composed almost entirely of period footage and narration, with virtually no interview material with sources.
 The film premiered at the 2009 Berlin Film Festival and aired in the UK on Channel 4's More4 documentary channel on 1 September 2009.
 It made its American premiere at the 2010 Sundance Film Festival, alongside Winterbottom's following film.
 At the festival, Klein, who had reconciled herself with the filmmakers' approach, participated in a Q&A with Winterbottom and Whitecross.